hjkissinger/hjkissinger/README.md

 ### Welcome to my GitHub!

 #### I'm an interdisciplinary data analyst who loves:
-- :computer: Code
+- :computer: Coding: Currently using R/SQL/BASH
-- :dna: Science
+- :dna: Science: Microbiology, Molecular Bio, Health, and Environmental
 - :yarn: All things hygge! *(cozy!)*

 ### Want to learn more about my projects or collaborate?